VantivLabs/money2020.2015/README.md

 #Overview

 We cannot wait to meet everyone and geek out on payment APIs at the Money20/20 Hackathon October 24th and 25th.
 We had such a great time participating last year and are eagerly anticipating more of the same great atmosphere this year.
-Here are a couple of reviews from last year if you are interested:
+Here is a review from last year if you are interested:

 http://developer.mercurypay.com/blogpost/big-win-money2020-hackathon/

 Now let's look forward to the FUTURE!!!

+http://vantiv.com/developers -- the articles and this github site will provide all of the info you need for a great hackathon experience.

-This repo is to provide you a quickstart to integrating to Vantiv APIs.
+This specific repo is to provide you a quickstart to integrating to Vantiv APIs.

 As you can see from the list above we have made our:  Activate, HostedCheckout, REST, and SOAP integrations available for your hacking pleasure.